HM-RunningHub/ComfyUI_RH_mammothmoda/README.md

 ## Model Download

-Download the MammothModa2-Preview model and place it in:
+Download the MammothModa2-Preview model from [🤗 HuggingFace](https://huggingface.co/bytedance-research/MammothModa2-Preview) and place it in:
 ```
 ComfyUI/models/MammothModa2-Preview/
 ```

-Model source: Check official MammothModa2 repository for model weights.

 ## Usage